 The next level of Humana’s value-based care continuum is the Medical Home program, which is offered to practices that are either patient-centered medical-home (PCMH) recognized or in the process of gaining recognition.
 These practices have taken certain steps to ensure they fulfill the role of population health managers.
 For example, PCMH program participants have implemented electronic medical records and likely use electronic prescribing systems.
 Additionally, they have made other infrastructure changes, including using a care coordinator in the practice.

 Medical Home program participants have to meet the same quality measures as those in the Model Practice program.
 However, the Medical Home program offers a per-member-per-month (PMPM) payment for providing necessary care coordination services to achieve quality metrics and maintain PCMH certification.
 To remain eligible for the care coordination fee, practices must complete the reward measures on a quarterly basis.
 Participating PCPs with 250 or more Humana-covered patients who are medical home-certified or are in the process of becoming certified may be eligible to participate in Humana’s Medical Home program.
 This is a program for Humana-contracted physicians.

 Humana’s full value model offers shared savings opportunities, with physicians taking full accountability and managing a patient’s total cost of care with a set capitation.

 Additional opportunities include a global arrangement in which the physician is 100% accountable for the surplus or deficit related to a patient’s total cost of care.
 Global arrangement offers potentially higher compensation for taking on increased accountability.

 The full value model and global arrangement opportunity require a broad set of capabilities (technology and infrastructure).
 The full value model is the most advanced model within our value-based continuum.

-Visit our episode-based models page to learn more about the program and the states into which we are expanding.
+Visit our episode-based models page to learn more about the program and the states and episodic conditions into which we are expanding.